theyareonit/Click-Between-Frames/README.md

+# Installation

+Install [Geode](https://geode-sdk.org/install/) for Windows, then install this mod from the Geode index.

 # What does it do

 This mod allows your inputs to register in between visual frames, which drastically increases input precision on low framerates like 60FPS.